OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 --------
 Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.

-Designed to run on _very small_ boards, like a Raspberry PI Zero, and with possibly _no_ Internet access.
+Designed to run on _very small_ boards, like a Raspberry Pi Zero, and with possibly _no_ Internet access.
 > Warning: It is not designed to scale as an enterprise server!

 The operations on the Serial port require `libRxTx`.
 This is included in the gradle dependencies.
-To be able to use it outside gradle, run (on Linux/Debian/Raspberry PI):
+To be able to use it outside gradle, run (on Linux/Debian/Raspberry Pi):
 ```bash
  sudo apt-get install librxtx-java
 ```